nextstrain/nextstrain.org/content/docs/01-getting-started/04-tb-tutorial.md

 We will first build a site step-by-step using an example data set.
 Then we will see how to automate this stepwise process by defining a pathogen build script which contains the commands we will run below.

-Note that we will not use all the commands possible with Nextstrain.
+Note that we will not use all the bioinformatics commands possible with Nextstrain.
-After running this tutorial, you may want to read about everything you can do with Nextstrain [here](/docs/bioinformatics/modules).
+After running this tutorial, you may want to read more about the [bioinformatics commands offered by Nextstrain](/docs/bioinformatics).

 If you have not already, [install augur and auspice](/docs/getting-started/installation).